BrianGlasheen/Pocket-Pantry/README.md

 for travelers traveling to countries with different laws, show the most different / important laws to be aware of for differeing cultures

+# user stories

+I am planning on moving but have some specific criteria for where I want to go.
+I want to live within 5 minutes walking of a gas station and away from hospitals.
+I want to be able to prompt in laanguage for these criteria.